extrameile/t3ext-auth_basic/README.md

   * probably respect devIPmask settings or skip protection for Development Context
   * skip Auth Basic if backend login is active
   * stop request on non https connections?
+  * skip in workspaces?
+Should previews be protectable with a login?
 * Test / document usage with Apache/Nginx etc. because
+* Test / configure multilanguage setups
 * test setup with proxy setups etc.
 * improve code quality :smile: